dpatanin/X.P.-Loyd/README.md

 The `train.py` will start and train a model as specified.

+Tip: When you're finished playing around in wsl, you can shutdown all wsl instances with `wsl --shutdown`, which also kills docker-desktop.

 ### Metrics

 During the training metrics are recorded and saved to log files inside the specified location.